 Your chosen level of excess is a non-refundable amount of money that you pay towards the cost of services before benefits are payable when admitted into a hospital.
-If hospitalised, a single membership will pay an excess on the first admission in a calendar year and a family membership will pay an excess for the first two admissions in a calendar year.
+If hospitalised, a single membership will pay an excess on the first admission in a membership year and any other membership will pay an excess for the first two admissions in a membership year.
 One member can pay two excesses.
-No excess is paid at a public hospital.
+The excess reduces yearly.